allegroai/clearml-docs/docs/clearml_data/data_management_examples/data_man_python.md

 dataset.upload()
 ```

-By default, the dataset is uploaded to the ClearML Server.
+By default, the dataset is uploaded to the ClearML File Server.
 The dataset's destination can be changed by specifying the
 target storage with the `output_url` parameter of the [`upload`](../../references/sdk/dataset.md#upload) method.

 ### Finalizing the Dataset